Seahawks make official Gabe Jackson trade, signing of Gerald Everett

 The Seahawks on Sunday made official what, at the moment, loom as their two biggest offseason additions — the trade for Raiders guard Gabe Jackson and the signing of Rams tight end Gerald Everett.

-Jackson and Everett are two of the three players from other teams the Seahawks have acquired since the start of the new league year Wednesday, the other being the free agent signing of 49ers cornerback Ahkello Witherspoon.
+Jackson and Everett are two of the three players from other teams the Seahawks have acquired since the start of the new league year Wednesday, the other being the free-agent signing of 49ers cornerback Ahkello Witherspoon.

-Jackson was acquired for a fifth-round pick from the Raiders with the expectation that he will take over the left guard spot manned the past two years by Mike Iupati, unless the Seahawks decided to switch Damien Lewis to the left side and have Jackson on the right.
+Jackson was acquired for a fifth-round pick from the Raiders with the expectation that he will take over the left guard spot manned the last two years by Mike Iupati, unless the Seahawks decided to switch Damien Lewis to the left side and have Jackson on the right.
 Jackson played right guard the last five years with the Raiders but played the left side his first two.

-Sunday’s announcement meant that Jackson had passed his physical, with the team announcing that “all trade conditions for (Jackson) have been satisfied.’’
+Sunday’s announcement means that Jackson passed his physical, with the team announcing that “all trade conditions for (Jackson) have been satisfied.’’

-Everett, who signed a one-year deal worth up to $6 million, played the last four seasons with the Rams, where new Seahawks offensive coordinator Shane Waldron was an assistant, including the 2017 season as tight-ends coach and the last three seasons as passing game coordinator.
+Everett, who signed a one-year deal worth up to $6 million, played the last four seasons with the Rams.
+New Seahawks offensive coordinator Shane Waldron was an assistant coach in Los Angeles, including the 2017 season as tight-ends coach and the last three seasons as passing-game coordinator.

 The intrigue now is what the Seahawks do to fit in the $15.6 million combined cap hit of Jackson and Everett.
 Jackson has a $9.6 million hit this year on the second-to-last year remaining on his contract.

-With the contracts of center Ethan Pocic — who agreed to re-sign Friday — and Everett not accounted for, but including Jackson, the Seahawks were listed as being $1.4 million over the cap by OvertheCap.com.
+With the contracts of center Ethan Pocic — who agreed to re-sign Friday — and Everett not accounted for, but including Jackson, the Seahawks are $1.4 million over the cap, according to OvertheCap.com.

-Pocic and Everett would add at least another $7 million or so to that total (the details of Pocic’s contract have not yet been revealed), meaning the Seahawks will have to make some kind of moves to fit them in, not to mention creating space to make other moves.
+Pocic and Everett would add at least another $7 million to that total (the details of Pocic’s contract have not been revealed), meaning the Seahawks will have to make some kind of moves to fit them in, not to mention creating space to make other moves.

-Options include restructuring contracts for Russell Wilson and/or Bobby Wagner to turn base salary into bonus and spread out the cap hit into future years, or redoing the contracts of Jackson or other veterans, or releasing someone.
+Options include restructuring contracts for Russell Wilson and/or Bobby Wagner to turn base salary into bonus and spread out the cap hit into future years, or redoing the contracts of Jackson or other veterans or releasing someone.

-Everett will join Will Dissly and Colby Parkinson in the Seahawks’ tight-end corps, but the expectation is he will play significantly, with the hope he can bolster the receiving aspect in particular.
+Everett will join Will Dissly and Colby Parkinson in the Seahawks’ tight-end corps, but the expectation is he will play significantly, with the hope he can bolster the passing game.

-“Gerald brings versatility to any offense, so we’re excited to be able to get him here and really utilize him as a weapon that can move around and do a lot of different things within an offensive structure,” Waldron told the team’s website, Seahawks.com.
+“Gerald brings versatility to any offense, so we’re excited to be able to get him here and really utilize him as a weapon that can move around and do a lot of different things within an offensive structure,” Waldron said on Seahawks.com.

 The Seahawks had no tight end last year with more than the 25 receptions of Jacob Hollister, who signed on Friday with Buffalo.